MikeSagnelli/PartiesPopularityAnalyzer/README.md

 Without using the Makefile you have to ``sudo pip install`` all the dependencies in the requirements.txt file, export the environment variables, and run ``python routes.py``.

 That's it for running the project.
-Otherwise, simply go to [heroku link](https://parties-popularity-analyzer.herokuapp.com/)
+Otherwise, simply go to [heroku](https://parties-popularity-analyzer.herokuapp.com/)

 ## Technologies